 - Flavor and nutrition derived from the source ingredient

 We don’t believe this is too idealistic, yet few coffee creamers meet all of these criteria.
 Two exceptions come from Elmhurst: plant-based creamers made from a certain (entirely safe) ingredient; and a barista series, which includes an oat milk that performs like dairy in lattes and cappuccinos.
 Oat and Almond Barista Editions, joined by their cousin Milked Cashews, are unique in achieving a luxurious microfoam and satiny texture without the addition of any oils.
-Our other creamer with a certain ingredient is just plain unique.

-Coffee Creamer Flavors
+Dairy-Free Coffee Creamer Flavors

 Well-tuned taste buds will discern as many flavors are there are creamers.
 Yet over time, all creamers may start to blur into one big blah.
 Sensory fatigue or boredom is a real thing, until one finds that perfect something against which all else ceases to matter.
 Elmhurst may, in fact, have this something.

-- Coffee Creamer Lightly Sweetened French Vanilla.
+- Oat Milk Coffee Creamer Lightly Sweetened French Vanilla.
 With just one gram of sugar, this creamer kisses a favorite childhood indulgence – soft serve vanilla ice cream basking in sugar cones – to bring you some nostalgia (without the sugar crash) for enjoyment at any hour of the day.

-Coffee Creamer Recipes
+Dairy-Free Coffee Creamer Recipes

 Did you know coffee creamer isn't just for your morning coffee?
 This is especially the case when your creamer is simple enough (say, four ingredients) to function as an ingredient itself!
 Here are some ideas you can try today.
 All are courtesy of Elmhurst's resident chef, Tristan Hall.
 Have fun!

-Elmhurst Irish Cream
+Elmhurst Irish Cream Recipe

 (Serves 2 Cups)